 UTAUT Model Venkatesh Questionnaire

-Venkatesh and other authors used the following item to estimate the UTAUT model, also known as the Unified Theory of Acceptance and Use of Technology (UTAUT) Model.
-However, the authors dropped the three determinants, including self-efficacy, anxiety, and attitude, from the model.
-Finally, they kept four determinants that play a predictive role.
+Venkatesh and other authors used the following items to estimate the UTAUT model, also known as the Unified Theory of Acceptance and Use of Technology (UTAUT).
+However, the authors removed the three determinants —self-efficacy, anxiety, and attitude —from the model.
+Finally, they retained four determinants that were predictive.
 The researchers have adopted these research questionnaires to conduct diverse research in different contexts.

 For example, Abdullah M. Baabdullah adopted UTAUT model questionnaires to validate his research questionnaire, estimating “The precursors of AI adoption in business.”